romainlafarguette/romainlafarguette.github.io/_pages/research.md

 ---
 layout: archive
-title: "Publications"
+title: "Academic Research"
-permalink: /publications/
+permalink: /research/
 author_profile: true
 ---

-## Predictive Density Aggregation: A Model for Global GDP Growth (2020) [IMF Working paper](https://www.imf.org/en/Publications/WP/Issues/2020/05/29/Predictive-Density-Aggregation-A-Model-for-Global-GDP-Growth-49441)
+### Predictive Density Aggregation: A Model for Global GDP Growth (2020) [IMF Working paper](https://www.imf.org/en/Publications/WP/Issues/2020/05/29/Predictive-Density-Aggregation-A-Model-for-Global-GDP-Growth-49441)
 With Francesca G Caselli, Francesco Grigoli and Changchun Wang (all IMF)

 *In this paper we propose a novel  approach to obtain the predictive density of